gstamatellos/drug-gene-dashboard/README.md

 Pharmxplorer is a Streamlit web application for querying and visualizing drug–gene interactions using the DGIdb GraphQL API, now extended with pharmacogenomic variant annotations from ClinPGx.

 Users can input a human gene (e.g., `TP53`, `EGFR`) or drug (e.g., `Clopidogrel`, `Tamoxifen`) and retrieve known interaction partners, along with interaction scores, types and pharmacogenomic insights.
-It provides an interactive, lightweight interface suitable for bioinformatics, precision medicine, research, and education in pharmacogenomics.
+It provides an interactive interface, suitable for bioinformatics, precision medicine and research in pharmacogenomics.

  Check [Pharmxplorer](https://pharmexplorer.streamlit.app/)